Quick Links

 NB.
 The Department for Education has not published any data on the 16-18 section of the school's performance tables page.

-D. Special Schools Performance Comparison 2023
+C. Special Schools Performance Comparison 2025

-As none of our students take 8 GCSEs our Attainment 8 and Progress 8 measures are below those of mainstream schools.
+As none of our students take 8 GCSEs our Attainment 8 are below those of mainstream schools.
 Our cohort sizes are also small meaning that the performance of just one student can significantly alter any trends seen in data.
-The fact that floor standards do not apply to special schools is clear recognition of the very limited relevance of these measures to our provision.

-E. Student Destinations
+D. Student Destinations

-% of all students still in education, employment or training | * | * | 95 |
+% of all students continue into education, employment or training 96% 98% 98%